aaaaaaaalesha/10-game_theory/README.md

 [System.Environment]::SetEnvironmentVariable('path', $env:USERPROFILE + "\AppData\Roaming\Python\Scripts;" + [System.Environment]::GetEnvironmentVariable('path', "User"),"User")
 ```

-2. All dependencies have already locked in poetry.lock, you just need to install it.
+2. All dependencies have already locked in `poetry.lock`, you just need to install it.

 - If you need the complete environment with dev-tools.